zilliztech/zdoc/docs/tutorials/faqs/faq-data-import.md

 ---
-slug: /faqs-data-import
+slug: /faq-data-import
 beta: null
 notebook: null
 sidebar_position: 4
 ---

-# Data Import
+# FAQ: Data Import

 This topic lists the possible issues that you may encounter while you import data on Zilliz Cloud and the corresponding solution.